Benefits of a Noun Checker

 An abstract noun is a word for something that exists, but we cannot see nor touch.
 It refers to ideas, concepts, qualities, and conditions.
-Some words in this category of noun include _courage, freedom, love, friendship, excellenc_e, among others.
+Some words in this category of noun include courage, freedom, love, friendship, excellence, among others.

 - Beauty is in the eyes of the beholder.

 In the sentence, the word beauty is an abstract noun.
 It's a concept that we can't touch physically, or understand it concretely.

 As you may have guessed, concrete nouns are the exact opposite of abstract nouns.
 They name tangible objects, ideas, or phenomenons.